gmajor-encrypt/scale-codec-comparator/README.md

 [![scale-js-test](https://github.com/gmajor-encrypt/scale-codec-comparator/actions/workflows/scale-js.yml/badge.svg)](https://github.com/gmajor-encrypt/scale-codec-comparator/actions/workflows/scale-js.yml)

+To date, there are [10 published](https://docs.substrate.io/reference/scale-codec/) implementations of the SCALE Codec.
+Since each is implemented by a different team & [the reference implementation](https://github.com/paritytech/parity-scale-codec) still introduces small fixes, it would be beneficial to compile a table of feature-completeness.
+This would provide (some) assurance that the implementation in a given language is safe & sound to use.

 Scale-codec-comarator provides the FFI function of the parity-scale-codec library, which can compare the implementation results of various SCALE Codecs

-GitHub action is integrated to run unit tests using the FFI of Rust lib
+[GitHub action](https://github.com/gmajor-encrypt/scale-codec-comparator/tree/main/.github/workflows) is integrated to run unit tests using the FFI of Rust lib

 The tests of the following scale libraries have been completed